List of alien races in DC Comics: Jayd

 The Jayd are a purple skinned race of humanoids from a planet of the same name.
 They were represented by disgraced and deceased Green Lanterns Kentor and Laira Omoto.

 Jirenn

 The Jirenn are a humanoid race from Rojira which represent the Green Lantern Rori Dag.

 Junoans

 The Junoans of the asteroid Juno are a race of technologically advanced humanoid aliens.
 The Junoans are protected by an Atlantean exile named Zarl Vorne who gained Kryptonian-equivalent abilities when in close proximity to the asteroid.

 K

 Kahloans

 The Kahloans are the indigenous people of the planet Kahlo.
 Many Kahloans are addicted to Belamort, a psychotropic plant.

 Kalanorians

-The Kalanorians of Kalanor are a purple-skinned, two-eyed race of alien soldiers and sorcerers whose greatest champions are three-eyed mutants empowered by the "Flame of Py'tar".
-Their current champion and king is the tyrant Despero.
+The Kalanorians of Kalanor are a purple-skinned, two-eyed race of alien soldiers and sorcerers whose greatest champions are three-eyed mutants empowered by the Flame of Py'tar.
+Their current leader is the tyrant Despero.

 Kalvars

 The Kalvars of Kalvar are also known as the "Bird-Man Bandits".
 They are a species of purple-skinned telepathic humanoids with bird-like wings and feet.